script3r/django-tink-fields/README.md

 ```

 The value passed to the callback is the instance of the model field, with a signature of `Callable[[models.Field], bytes]`.
+As a reminder, the associated data is *not* encrypted so **do not store sensitive data in it**.

 ## Acknowledgements